RodrigoPalazon/MS2_Jo_Ken_Po_Game/README.md

    - #### First Time Visitor Goals

-      1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+      1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more its content.
       2. As a First Time Visitor, I want to easily navigate throughout the site to find content.
       3. As a First Time Visitor, I want to easily recognize the clickable buttons and their functionalities.
       4. As a First Time Visitor, I want to easily understand how the game works or by being an obvious game or by receiving some instructions at the beginning.